 This blog will cover:

 Let’s explore in-house video marketing.
 Why you don’t need to be a producer, recruit a media company or spend thousands of dollars on equipment to put together high-quality and engaging videos.
-To get started, let’s look at some stats that demonstrate exactly why your business needs to pursue video marketing:
+Here’s some stats that demonstrate exactly why your business needs to pursue video marketing:

 Makes a pretty significant difference, huh?